 We advocate for, promote, maintain, and support the critical components of Rural General Practice teams including:

-We support the National PRIME Committee and our members who represent the interests of all PRIME providers on the committee by collaborate with rural communities, wider rural provider associated organisations including other Chapters of Hauora Taiwhenua, to achieve rurally focused and researched health and wellbeing outcomes.
+We support the National PRIME Committee and our members who represent the interests of all PRIME providers on the committee by collaborating with rural communities and wider rural provider-associated organisations including other Chapters of Hauora Taiwhenua, to achieve rurally focused and researched health and wellbeing outcomes.